List: COVID-19 cases inside Ohio’s nursing homes and long-term care facilities

 Nursing home populations are at the highest risk of being affected by COVID-19, according to the Centers for Disease Control and Prevention.

-Many living in these congregational-style facilities are older adults with underlying chronic medical conditions.
+Many living in these congregate-care facilities are older adults with underlying chronic medical conditions.

 Early on in the fight against COVID-19, visitors were banned from these facilities and the CDC released the following recommendations.